kamiarkordari/Behavioral-Cloning/README.md

 ### Files
-Here are the important files :
+Here are the main files in this repo:
 * model.py (script used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
+* drive.py (script to drive the car)
 * model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* video.mp4 (a video recording of the vehicle driving autonomously around the track)

-### Dependencies
-## Details About Files In This Directory
+### Details About Files

 ### `drive.py`